Mahmoud-Tawfik1/05-Algorithms-Problem-Solving-Level-2-Solutions/README.md

 - MyCeil
 - MySqrt

-Implementing these functions helped me better understand the logic behind how they work.
+Implementing these functions gave me a better understanding of the logic behind each operation.

 ---